 He suddenly announced he was going to tour Britain.
 This struck his friends as strange.
 He had always harboured a bitter resentment of the English after the pain they had caused his father.
 He wanted to find the home of his grandfather, Willie Clenthill; the house where his father had been born.
 Then, he felt, he would be able to rest easy at last.
 From nowhere, a new song about himself and his father, ‘Stone Drunk Again’ was written.
 It charted, and began to restore something of his reputation.

 Young people, who until then, had hardly heard of him, began buying his old albums.
 His story featured in Newsweek under the title, ‘Back in the Saddle Again!’

 In the late Summer of 1986 he landed at Heathrow for a concert tour.
 In his bag were a couple of the photographs that had survived the crash.
 They were all he had to go on, apart from his own meagre memories and the stories that Ella Mae had passed on to him.
 His only partner was an old friend; one time bass player, now manager, Chuck.
 Virgil had a feeling that he was coming home.

 It was somewhere he'd never been before.

-To download or watch the movie Old Country online, left click the disk below: running time 54 mins.
+To watch the full movie Old Country online, left click the disk below: running time 54 mins.